Why Skier Level Is a Terrible Way to Choose Ski Boots

 It is also often wrong.

 Not completely wrong.
-Skier level matters.
-But it is only one part of the picture, and sometimes it is not even the most important part.
+Skier level matters, but it is only one part of the picture.

 A beginner is not automatically a soft-boot skier.